 Florida does not tolerate missed deadlines, even by just one day.
-You must always keep track of these deadlines and submit the documents as early as you could.
+You must always keep track of these deadlines and submit the documents as early as you can.

-Remember that the Notice to Owner may be submitted before you start work on a project, and the copy of the mechanics lien may be served to property owners before it is recorded.
+Remember that the Notice to Owner may be submitted before you start work on a project, and the copy of the mechanics lien may be served on property owners before it is recorded.

 Not preparing a proper mechanics lien document

 The mechanics lien in Florida must contain specific information in a specific format.
-Be sure that these information are correct.
-Claimants can make silly mistakes on seemingly straightforward information, from writing an incorrect business name (e.g. not including Ltd. or Inc. in their names) to padding the lien amount with unnecessary costs.
+Be sure that these pieces of information are correct.
+Claimants can make silly mistakes with seemingly straightforward information, from writing an incorrect business name (e.g. not including Ltd. or Inc. in their names) to padding the lien amount with unnecessary costs.

-Be diligent in filing the mechanics lien in Florida because small mistakes may cause you your right to get paid.
+Be diligent in filing the mechanics lien in Florida because small mistakes may cost you your right to get paid.

 Failing to foreclose the lien